1. Blog

 What Is the Best Cut of Meat for Dogs?

 It’s also important to remember that meat should not be the sole ingredient in your dog’s diet.
 Dogs, like humans, need a balanced diet that includes not only protein but carbohydrates and healthy fats.
-While it is true that dog digestive systems are adapted to break down and absorb the nutrients found in meat, they still require other nutritional sources as well.
+While it is true that dog digestive systems are adapted to break down and absorb the nutrients found in meat, they require other nutritional sources as well.

 Should You Feed Your Dog Raw Meat?